seg/tutorials-2017/FWI_forward_adjoint/FWIpart1.md

 	rec_term = rec.interpolate(u, offset=model.nbpml)
 ```

-Rather than injecting a function into the model as we did for the source, we now simply save the wavefield at the grid points that correspond to receiver positions and interpolate the data to their exact location (`rec.interpolate` in Devito).
+Rather than injecting a function into the model as we did for the source, we now simply save the wavefield at the grid points that correspond to receiver positions and interpolate the data to their exact possibly of the computatational grid location (`rec.interpolate` in Devito).

 ### Forward simulation